 "Interstate competitions are played under the rules of School Sport Australia.
 These rules state that the age limit of a competitor is 12 years in the year of the competition.
-Since we have some 13 year old children in our Primary Schools, we allow them to compete for their Association at this open age carnival with the exception of Rugby Union.
+Since we have some 13 year old children in our Primary Schools, we allow them to compete for their Association at this open age championship with the exception of Rugby Union.
 13 year old children are ineligible for selection in the 12 year old State team."

-5.1.17 Abandoned state carnivals – contingency plans
+5.1.17 Abandoned state championships – contingency plans

 (c) Notice of proposed actions will be made with maximum media coverage and fax messages sent to Head Office and Education Offices.